pohagan72/Prompt_Library/competitive_intelligence.md

 Use the search tool to find up-to-date and relevant information.
 Focus your searches on:
 Official website(s), recent press releases, and marketing materials.
 Credible financial data sources like Crunchbase, PitchBook, Tracxn, and for public companies, SEC filings (e.g., 10-K, 10-Q, Form 4 on EDGAR).
-Company comparison and review sites like Gartner, G2, and Comparably.
+Company comparison and review sites like Gartner, G2, Capterra, and Comparably.
 Company careers pages and job boards like LinkedIn Jobs and Glassdoor to find information on open roles, locations, and employee sentiment.
 Industry news, analyst reports, and expert blogs.
 Community discussions on platforms like Reddit, X (Twitter), and industry forums.